moss-l/bhs-js-testing/boolean-simplification.md

 ```

 If we had code like this and we converted it to chained `if/else`
-style we could immediately simplify the conditions back to what they
+style we could immediately simplify the test conditions back to what
-were before.
-However if the conditions are more complicated, as they
+they were before.
+However if the test conditions are more complicated,
-are in our current version of `sleep_in` it may not be obvious how to
+as they are in our current version of `sleep_in` it may not be obvious
-simplify them right away.
-But it’s still worth converting if only to
+how to simplify them right away.
+But it’s still worth converting if
-make our intent—that the four branches be mutually exclusive—more
+only to make our intent—that the four branches be mutually
-clear:
+exclusive—more clear:

 ```javascript
 function sleep_in(weekday, vacation) {